QoyyumO/CSC419_SIMS-Deployment/docs/aggregates_and_invariants.md

    - Credits should be within a reasonable range (e.g., 0.5 to 6 credits)
    - **Enforcement:** Validate credit value on create/update

+4. **Course Status Validity**
+   - Course status must be one of: "C" (Core/Required), "R" (Required), "E" (Elective)
+   - **Enforcement:** Validate status value on create/update

+5. **Program Association**
+   - All program IDs in `programIds` must reference valid programs
+   - **Enforcement:** Validate all program IDs exist before saving

+6. **Department Association**
+   - Course must belong to a valid department
+   - The `courses.departmentId` must reference an existing `departments._id`
+   - **Enforcement:** Validate department exists before creating/updating a course

-4. **Prerequisite Chain Integrity**
+7. **Prerequisite Chain Integrity**
    - When deleting a course, check if it's referenced as a prerequisite
    - **Enforcement:** Prevent deletion or handle cascade updates to prerequisite lists

 ### Transaction Boundaries

-- Creating/updating a course: Must validate all prerequisites exist and check for circular dependencies in the same transaction
+- Creating/updating a course: Must validate all prerequisites exist (by code), check for circular dependencies, validate program IDs, and validate department in the same transaction
 - Deleting a course: Must check prerequisite references and handle updates in the same transaction
+- Updating course status: Must sync with program `requiredCourses` if status is C or R

 ---

-## 4. SectionAggregate
+## 3. SectionAggregate

 **Root Entity:** `sections`

 **Aggregate Boundary:**
-- **Root:** `sections` (contains: courseId, termId, instructorId, capacity, scheduleSlots, enrollmentCount)
+- **Root:** `sections` (contains: courseId, termId, sessionId, instructorId, capacity, scheduleSlots, enrollmentCount, isOpenForEnrollment, enrollmentDeadline, finalGradesPosted, gradesEditable, isLocked)
 - **Value Objects:** `scheduleSlots` (array of ScheduleSlotSpec)
 - **Referenced Entities:** `assessments` (via foreign key), `instructorId` (reference to users)

 **Description:**
-The SectionAggregate represents a specific course offering in a term with scheduling, enrollment limits, and assessment structure.
+The SectionAggregate represents a specific course offering in a term with scheduling, enrollment limits, assessment structure, and grade management controls.

 ### Invariants